 - Complete training

 - Apply for a job

 How Much Does a Parole Officer Earn in the US?

-Probation Officers and Correctional Treatment Specialists in the US earned $59,910 in mean annual income in the year 2019.
+Probation Officers and Correctional Treatment Specialists in the US earned $64,920 in mean annual income in the year 2022.
 This figure has been taken from the US Bureau of Labor Statistics.
+Below are the five highest paying US states for this occupation as per the US Bureau of Labor Statistics.